 In 2016, the population of young people in the Central Goldfields was significantly lower than State average levels.
-A key likely reason for this, is that young families do not yet feel that the Central Goldfields provides enough choice for them to find work and support their children through education.

 The lack of transport access young people face makes it highly difficult to 'get started' in the Shire.
 There are a number of services available to young people such as education support, employment services and health services, but many of these require a car to access due to poor public transport connections.
 This is particularly critical for young people who live outside of Maryborough.
 Even for residents for residents of Maryborough, many of these services are scattered, difficult to locate and require young people to have license and own a car at a time when car ownership therefore become essential to qualify for access to these services.